Singapore is also a green city in which there are many walks to do. Discover Singapore from a more nature-orientated perspective.

 Singapore Map: Places to visit

 On this page we share with you all the practical information you need to visit Singapore and the information you need to get there.
-We have also slipped in this article our favorites in terms of visits, but if you want to visit Singapore and know what to do then we give you an appointment in our 2 articles 100% about good tips and travel advice.
-You will find the 2 articles at the bottom of the page or otherwise on the map below:
+We have also added in this article our favorites in terms of activities, but if you want to visit Singapore and know what to do in details we recommend you to check out our 2 blog posts 100% about best places to visit and travel tips.
+You will find these 2 articles at the bottom of the page or otherwise on the map below:

 Coming to Singapore: Visas and importation of goods